Deottive/Home/README.md

 ## TODO ✅
 1. I want to add more themes like Solarized but config for alacritty is missing
 2. Link the internal folders
+3. Try WM someday, I have tried them but some stuff just does not work and then I give up
+4. Bash or Some Script to change everything from one command, I am learning programming so I have to learn that too